tylerbutler/engineer/engineer/docs_source/posts.rst

 property, where they can be used by themes or plugins.

-Custom properties are not manipulated in any way by Engineer itself (though plugins may change/update them) and they are maintained during :ref:`post normalization`.
+Custom properties are not manipulated in any way by Engineer itself (though plugins may change/update them) and they are maintained during :ref:`metadata finalization`.

 .. _timezones: